godotengine/godot-docs/tutorials/math/beziers_and_curves.rst

 Drawing beziers (or objects based on the curve) is a very common use case, but it's also not easy.
 For pretty much any case, Bezier curves need to be converted to some sort of segments.
 This is normally difficult, however, without creating a very high amount of them.

-The reason is that some sections of a curve (specifically, corners) may requiere considerably points, while other sections may not:
+The reason is that some sections of a curve (specifically, corners) may requiere considerable amounts of points, while other sections may not:

 .. image:: img/bezier_point_amount.png